dkarchive/DKCategories/README.md

 Simply add the files in the DKCategories folder to your project.

 # Demo
-DKCategories includes a sample project in the Demo folder, in particular in the file `DKDemoViewController.m`.
+DKCategories includes a sample project in the Demo folder.

 # Unit Tests